netsampler/goflow2/docs/reflow-architecture.md

 * interface counters live in FlowStore without expiry
 * every 30 seconds, a scheduler walks the relevant keys
 * current values are materialized into counter events
-* the aggregation batcher and encoder emit an sFlow export
+* the batching layer and encoder emit an sFlow export

 ```mermaid
 flowchart LR